RileyLeff/coolslides/docs/DEMO.md

 coolslides validate
 ```

-You should see a success message; schema checks use manifests extracted from the components source.
+You should see a success message; schema checks use pre-generated component manifests.

 ## 4) Export HTML (offline-capable)